calaldees/KaraKara/player2/README.md

   - Also on the server side?
 Client should specify *which* track has ended, so the server can ignore that message if the track in question has already gone?
-- Get the auth token from the HTTP header, because when doing CORS the client can't actually see the cookie that it needs to send to the websocket server
 - Are there any hardsub-only songs, without .srt files?
 For those, the podium should display the video instead of an empty lyric sheet